 1. Tell More with Less

 For this particular example, you could think of a story that goes along with this recipe.
-If you don’t have one, don’t tell one.
+If you don’t have one, just don’t tell one.
 Rave about the recipe, then share it.
 Ree Drummond, aka Pioneer Woman, always manages to do this just right.
-Check out this post for an example.
+Check out this post for an awesome example.

 2. Be Yourself

 This is everything.
 Being authentic is one of the only things that sets you apart from all of the other people blogging about your topic.

 When you’re writing, try to write like you would speak (using good grammar, of course).
 If you’re the type of person who explains a little too much or adds unnecessary details, maybe try to tone it down, but still let your personality shine through!
 Don’t just try to be like all the other bloggers in your niche because you think there’s a certain way people like things.
 BE YOURSELF.
 You’ll find the people who love you for it.

 First and foremost, grammar snobs are obnoxious.
 Don’t be a grammar snob, but don’t resist learning about it because you think it’s annoying—don’t confuse grammar with the snob!

 Becoming a grammar aficionado can help in so many ways.
 I so badly want you to believe this that I’m making a bullet list of the reasons it can help just to make it more likely that you’ll actually read this:

 - Good grammar and punctuation can help your writing flow.
 Writing filled with errors is like a speaker constantly peppering “um” in a speech or using a monotone voice or looking down at a paper during an entire speech.
 When you nail your grammar and punctuation, your readers don’t have to be interrupted every few words or try to decipher what you’re trying to say.